Because highly sensitive people get overstimulated easily, the right therapist can help them navigate their internal and external worlds.

 4. You’ll have even more compassion toward yourself and others.

-Self-compassion is extending compassion to one’s self in instances of perceived inadequacy, failure, or general suffering.
-Dr. Kristin Neff, the pioneer on self-compassion, has defined it as being composed of three main elements: self-kindness, common humanity, and mindfulness.
+Self-compassion means extending compassion to one’s self in instances of perceived inadequacy, failure, or general suffering.
+Dr. Kristin Neff, the pioneer on self-compassion, has defined self compassion as being composed of three main elements: self-kindness, common humanity, and mindfulness.

 Self-compassion entails being warm and understanding toward ourselves when we suffer, fail, or feel inadequate, rather than ignoring our pain or emotionally beating ourselves up with self-criticism.
 When you are more compassionate with yourself, you naturally develop more compassion for others.

 5. You’ll be able to take steps to heal your trauma(s).

 Trauma is defined as a deeply distressing or disturbing experience.
 If you feel shocked, saddened, anxious, or otherwise overwhelmed by an occurrence, you’re probably experiencing trauma.
 And because of how they are wired, HSPs may experience trauma on an even deeper level.

 The trauma isn’t the event or experience itself, but your body and mind’s response to it.
 There are many methods to treat trauma and you can look specifically for a therapist who does trauma-informed therapy.
 With the right trauma therapist and learning the tools that are vital to overcoming trauma, those with trauma-related issues can make significant breakthroughs and will also be able to create a strong foundation for recovery.

 6. You’ll learn how to resolve family-of-origin issues.

 People often get stuck because they are living out reactive patterns (rather than proactive ways) of thinking, feeling, doing, and relating — which is largely developed in your family of origin.
 Our early experiences help shape the narratives we carry about ourselves, our “stories” or core beliefs about who we are and whether we can safely rely on others.